Pitching Machine Baseballs

 If you already have a pitching machine, you should only buy and use pitching machine baseballs that your machine is designed to pitch.

-To make the differences clear, we made this pitching machine ball guide with the pros and cons of different pitching machine baseballs and softballs, so you can make an informed purchase.
+To make the differences clear, we made this pitching machine ball guide with the pros and cons of different pitching machine baseballs and softballs so that you can make an informed purchase.

 Get More Performance Out of Your Pitching Machine

-Sometimes customers will complain that a pitching machine is not as accurate or fast as it was advertised, and when we investigate into the issue, it is usually because they are using the wrong type of ball.
+Sometimes, customers will complain that a pitching machine is not as accurate or fast as it was advertised, and when we investigate the issue, it is usually because they need to use the right type of ball.
 In this case, we recommend they use either dimpled balls or pitching machine baseballs.

 Get More Longevity out of Your Pitching Machine